Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

 \subsection{Single-shot distillation}

 We now describe how tricycle codes enable single-shot magic state generation.
-By initializing three code blocks fault-tolerantly in $\ket{\overline{+}}$ using a single round of error correction, and subsequently applying the transversal $CCZ$ circuit described in the previous section, we obtain high-fidelity hypergraph magic states—all within constant circuit depth and without postselection, as illustrated in \cref{fig:ccz-factory}.
+By initializing three code blocks fault-tolerantly in $\ket{\overline{+}}^{\otimes K}$ using a constant number of error correction rounds and subsequently applying the transversal $CCZ$ circuit described in the previous section, we obtain high-fidelity hypergraph magic states—all within constant circuit depth, as illustrated in \cref{fig:ccz-factory}.

-Our approach to constant-depth preparation of logical $\ket{\overline{+}}$ hinges on two essential properties: intrinsic fault tolerance in one stabilizer basis during state initialization, and the presence of metachecks that enable single-shot error correction in the complementary basis.
+Our approach to constant-depth preparation of logical $\ket{\overline{+}}^{\otimes K}$ hinges on two essential properties: intrinsic fault tolerance in one stabilizer basis during state initialization, and the presence of metachecks that enable single-shot error correction in the complementary basis.
 Specifically, we initialize the physical data qubits in the product state $\ket{+}^{\otimes n}$ and perform a single round of stabilizer measurements.
 As tricycle codes are CSS codes, the $X$-type checks are implemented as products of physical $X$ operators acting on the input $\ket{+}$ states.
-This leads to deterministic measurement outcomes.
-This deterministic behavior makes the $X$ checks robust to measurement errors and allows $Z$ errors to be effectively identified and corrected within a single round.
+Thus, in the absence of errors, the measurement outcomes for the $X$ checks are deterministic, which allows $Z$ errors that occur during state preparation to be detected and corrected

 However, initial $Z$-type stabilizer measurements produce non-deterministic $\pm 1$ outcomes, which must be reliably fixed to $+1$ on hardware before applying the $CCZ$ gate~\cite{bluvstein2025architectural}.
-In contrast to codes like the surface code, which lack single-shot state preparation, tricycle codes embed a sufficient set of metachecks—additional redundancies that allow a decoder to identify and correct syndrome measurement errors.
-Metachecks essentially form a separate code that protects the stabilizer syndromes themselves.
-For the $Z$ basis, these take the form
+In contrast to codes like the surface code, which lack single-shot state preparation, the $Z$ parity check matrices for tricycle codes contain a large number of redundant checks.
+These subsequently form a robust set of metachecks, which resolve a classical code on the syndrome bits, allowing a decoder to identify and correct syndrome measurement errors.
+In the $Z$ basis, these take the form